bitbrain/jpersis/getting-started.md

 User user = new User();
 user.setName("Max");
 ```
 Next we need our mapper.
-JPersis will create the mapper for you by using reflection magic:
+JPersis will provide a mapper for you:
 ```java
 UserMapper mapper = jpersis.map(UserMapper.class);
 ```